"

 Musical Ornaments

-A musical ornament, or embellishment, is an added note or notes that decorates the main note.
-It can be represented by a small note or by a symbol.
+A musical ornament or embellishment is a note or notes that add decoration to the main note.
+It can be shown by a small note or a symbol.

 Directions: